T0TProduction/MagiBotPublic/README.md

 Clear all the salt of a user
 #### k:salt reset
 Reset all the salt on the server, use this with caution
-### sound
-Joinsound commands:
+### Joinsound commands
 #### k.sound [direct link to audio file]
 If you sent a file with the command that file will be set as your joinsound for this server.
 If not, the bot will try to load a file from the provided link as your joinsound.<br>
 Currently only **true** mp3 and wav formats are supported.
 #### k.sound rem
 Remove your joinsound.
 #### k:sound rem @User|userID|nickname
-Remove the sound of a specified user
+Remove the sound of a specified user.
+## Miscellaneous commands
+### k.bug \<bugreport with reproducable steps\>
+Report a bug you've encountered while using the bot.
+### k.dbl
+Subscribe to the vote-reminder to support MagiBot!
+### k.info
+Get some info about the bot, including links to various stuff.
+### k.ping
+Ping the bot.
+### k.stats
+Get some stats about the bot like number of guilds and users being served.
+## Admin commands

+  TODO

 # Links
 [Invite me to your guild](https://discordapp.com/oauth2/authorize?client_id=384820232583249921&permissions=8&redirect_uri=https%3A%2F%2Fdiscord.gg%2F2Evcf4T&scope=bot)<br>